 Librarians and scholars may use the term "reference book" differently.
 Encyclopedias, dictionaries, bibliographies, and periodical indexes are traditionally placed in library reference rooms and can't be checked out so that they're available for on site consultation.
-Researchers increasingly expect to find this kind of information online.
-RUL often acquires online variants, but licenses are expensive.
+Researchers increasingly expect to find this kind of information online; RUL has many online reference books.

-Most books in Alex Reference can be checked out, and older reference books may often be found in Stacks.
+The Alexander Reference Collection is in Government Publications, opposite the main entrance.
 The scholar's definition of "reference book" often includes authoritative monographs and standard works outside of the library definition provided above.
-The Cambridge Histories series fit both groups' definition, and we have many of the component volumes in print reference collections and also online
+The Cambridge Histories series fit both groups' definition, and we have many of the component volumes in print reference collections and also online.

 The catalogs listed below provide access to library resources beyond Rutgers University.